tienthanh061003/Assembly-Atmega32-Door-Lock-Device/README.md

 Circuit same as the Proteus file
-Device use EEPROM to initialize password when device first running
+The device use EEPROM to initialize the password when the device first running
+Language: Assembly
+Device: Atmega32